andreidae/SeXY/README.md

 3. Assembled X and Y chromosomes from a related chromosome-level assembly or `reference sex-chromosome assembly`.

-## In general, the steps of seXY are:
+## In general, the steps of SeXY are:

 A. Use the reference sex-chromosome assemblies (X and Y) to identify putative sex-linked scaffolds in the reference genome assembly via synteny.